 8.5 What can I serve with shrimp garlic butter?

-Complementary dishes include garlic bread, rice, steamed vegetables, or a fresh salad.
-These sides enhance the overall dining experience, balancing the rich flavors of the shrimp garlic butter.
+It goes great with garlic bread, rice, steamed veggies, or a fresh salad.
+These sides balance the rich flavors nicely.

 Conclusion